-There are many other tasks undertaken by the At Essex County Fire and Rescue Service's Protection Officers, these include, Service (ECFRS), we have reviewed but are not limited to: our Risk Based Inspection Programme (RBIP) and our historic Statutory consultations e.g. building approach to assessing risk within the regulations, planning applications, built environment across Essex.
+At Essex County Fire and Rescue Service (ECFRS), we have reviewed our Risk Based Inspection Programme (RBIP) and our historic approach to assessing risk within the built environment across Essex.

 As part of this review, we have adopted the National Fire Chiefs Council (NFCC) publication "Guidance on Risk in the Built Environment, Highest Risk Occupancies and Prioritising Fire Safety Interventions (Version 6)" and, for the first time, transitioned to a Risk Based Intervention Programme.